Audio Version [click the globe to change language]

 Many WordPress optimisation guides tout CloudFlare as a key factor in making your site load faster, but in my tests CoudFlare slows down my website – at least on the free plan.

 I suspect that if my blog was hosted on a slow shared server, CloudFlare may well help.
 But that’s not the case.
-My setup is pretty fast to start with, and each time I’ve tested CloudFlare with various sites that I host in Guru, things got significantly slower.
+My setup is pretty fast to start with, and each time I’ve tested CloudFlare with various sites, things got significantly slower.

 Using the page speed test tools we looked at earlier on in this training, I was able to determine that the main culprit was the TTFB or Time to First Byte.